Robert A. Bruggeworth

 Diane M. Pearse

-Diane M. Pearse has served as Chief Executive Officer and President of Hickory Farms, LLC since March 2016.
-From May 2015 to March 2016, Ms. Pearse was Chief Operating Officer of Garrett Brands, LLC a privately held U.S. based consumer products company.
+Diane M. Pearse is the retired Chief Executive Officer and President of Hickory Farms, LLC, a leading multi-channel retailer of specialty foods.
+She held this role from March 2016 through January 2022.
+From May 2015 to March 2016, Ms. Pearse held the position of Chief Operating Officer and Executive Vice President of Finance for Garrett Brands, LLC a privately held U.S. based consumer products company.
 Before joining Garrett Brands, Ms. Pearse served as Senior Vice President of Operations and Merchandising for Redbox Automated Retail, LLC, a fully automated DVD rental company and wholly-owned by Coinstar, Inc. Ms. Pearse also held the position of Chief Financial Officer for Crate and Barrel, a leading specialty retailer of home furnishings, from 2001-2010.
 Ms. Pearse holds a Bachelor's degree in accountancy from the University of Illinois-Urbana and a Master's degree in business administration from DePaul University.
 Ms. Pearse became an MSA director in 2004.

 Rebecca B. Roberts